marou9916/crossword-solver/README.md

 The Crossword Solver is a crossword puzzle solver written in Go.
 It takes a puzzle grid and a set of words as input and finds the positions where the words can be placed in the grid.

+## Learning Highlights

+Working on the Crossword Solver project has provided valuable insights and hands-on experience in several key areas of software development:

+**Unit Testing in Go**: I learned how to write comprehensive unit tests for various functions, ensuring that each component of the system behaves as expected.
+This practice not only helps in maintaining code quality but also aids in early detection of bugs.

+**Iterative Problem Decomposition**: Tackling the Crossword Solver problem required breaking down the problem into smaller, manageable tasks.
+This iterative decomposition approach helped in systematically addressing each aspect of the problem, leading to a robust solution.

+**Logical Grouping of Functions**: I organized functions into logical units using packages.
+This modular approach enhances code readability, maintainability, and reusability.
+Each package, such as placement, solver, remover, and validator, serves a distinct purpose, contributing to a well-structured codebase.

+**Naming Conventions**: Giving meaningful names to functions, variables, and files is crucial for code clarity.
+Throughout the project, I adhered to naming conventions that accurately describe the purpose and functionality of each component, making the code easier to understand and navigate.

+**Backtracking Algorithm**: Implementing the backtracking algorithm for solving the crossword puzzle was a significant learning experience.
+I gained a deeper understanding of this algorithmic technique and its application in solving complex problems.

+**Practical Go Experience**: This project provided extensive hands-on experience with the Go programming language, including its syntax, standard libraries, and best practices for writing idiomatic Go code.

+These learning highlights not only contributed to the successful completion of the Crossword Solver project but also enriched my overall skill set as a software developer.

 ## Project Structure
 ```
 crossword-solver/